Book Cover Art & Design Services

 What is your availability?

 It varies.
-I’m usually booked two months in advance but never hesitate to reach out at any time since I occasionally have slots open up last minute.
-It’s best to get in touch with me as soon as you know you need a cover (you don’t need to wait until your book is completed or in the last stages of editing).
+I’m usually booked several months in advance but never hesitate to reach out at any time to check on availability.
+It’s best to get in touch with me as soon as you know you need a cover (you don’t need to wait until your book is finished or in the last stages of editing).

 Do you offer pre-made covers?